 • Quality Management (4 weeks)

 • Repeat any rotation once

-• Academia, Pediatrics, Psychiatry, Toxicology, and Clinical Research are potential electives at other local healthcare facilities based on availability.
+• Academia, Pediatrics, Psychiatry and Toxicology are potential electives at other local healthcare facilities based on availability.
 The resident can take no more than one rotation outside the health system.